This is a sponsored conversation written by me on behalf of Meijer. The opinions and text are all mine.

 My favorite thing about roasts is the excuse it gives me to eat copious amounts of brown gravy!
 Many people are intimidated to make their own gravy from scratch but this brown gravy recipe is dead simple.
 When the roast is done cooking reserve 1/4 cup of drippings in the pan and deglaze any burnt on fond with a few splashes of beef broth while whisking to incorporate into the liquid.
 Then sprinkle a quarter cup flour into the pan and continue whisking to ensure the flour doesn’t burn.
 As the flour cooks and thickens additional beef broth can slowly be added.
 It is important not to add too much beef broth initially or the flour won’t fully incorporate and you will end up with lumpy gravy.

-Keep your eye out at Meijer for their ’12 Roasts of Christmas’, sure to give you plenty of mouthwatering inspiration.
 The boneless eye of round roast will certainly make a fantastic holiday roast, however, if you want another suggestion, you can never go wrong with a standing rib roast, the king of holiday roasts!
 Once again, Meijer is my first stop for a specialty roast like this because even if they don’t have it displayed in the meat case the butchers at Meijer are always happy to special cut whatever you are looking for!

 Boneless Eye of Round Roast with Beef Gravy